jennihultman/Linux-course-2019/ProblemsLinux.md

 ## (a)
 **Points: 2**

-Open a new terminal window.
+Open a new terminal window in CSC Taito.
 Check from the first one in which taito node you are logged in to.
 In the new terminal log into the same node.
-Download all cds of a bacterial genome of your choice from [ftp NCBI server] (ftp://ftp.ncbi.nlm.nih.gov/genomes/genbank/bacteria/).
+Download directly on your CSC working directory all CDS of a bacterial genome of your choice from [ftp NCBI server] (ftp://ftp.ncbi.nlm.nih.gov/genomes/genbank/bacteria/).
+Which file you need to select?

 ## (b)
 **Points: 3**